Enable LDAP

 Workflow

-To enable LDAP integration, you should perform the following steps:
+To enable LDAP integration, perform the following steps:

 1. Navigate to the Settings page.